jonluca/Anubis/README.md

  d88P     888 888  888  "Y88888 88888P"  888  88888P'
 ```

 Anubis is a subdomain enumeration and information gathering tool.
-Anubis collates data from a variety of sources, including HackerTarget, DNSDumpster, x509 certs, VirusTotal, Google, Pkey, Sublist3r, Shodan and NetCraft.
-Anubis also has a sister project, [AnubisDB](https://github.com/jonluca/Anubis-DB), which serves as a centralized repository of subdomains.
+Anubis collates data from a variety of sources,
+including HackerTarget, DNSDumpster, x509 certs, VirusTotal, Google, Pkey, Sublist3r, Shodan, Spyse, and NetCraft.
+Anubis also has a sister project, [AnubisDB](https://github.com/jonluca/Anubis-DB), which serves as a centralized
+repository of subdomains.

 [Original Medium article release](https://medium.com/@jonluca/introducing-anubis-a-new-subdomain-enumerator-and-information-gathering-tool-d25b39ad98f2)